 Numbing creams can be sourced from chemists and/or prescribed by your GP.
 These help to bring the level of pain down to that experienced in the original application of the tattoo.
 Talk to your local chemist to find out what creams they stock and recommend.

-Our technician also utilises a localised cooling treatment that helps to ease the discomfort level both during and after treatment.
+Our technicians also utilise a localised cooling treatment that helps to ease the discomfort level both during and after treatment.
 Think of it as a big air conditioner, used to blow cool air on to the treatment area.
 Great for pain relief and those hot QLD summers!

 Is there a maximum amount you can laser in one sitting?